Apple introduces the new iPad Pro with a 10.5-inch screen and thinner bezels

 Apple’s MacBook and MacBook Pro get routine processor and SSD boost

-Apple has just introduced the new iPad Pro.
+Apple just introduced the new iPad Pro.

 The new iPad Pro has a 10.5-inch screen, while maintaining the nearly same size as its 9.7-inch predecessors.
 Obviously, that means Apple has shrunk down the bezels on this bad boy considerably.

-That’s a 20 percent larger screen with much thinner bezels, and the tablet weighs in at just 1lbs.
+That’s a 20 percent larger screen with much thinner bezels, and the tablet weighs in at just one pound.

 As you may remember, Apple issued a random update to the iPad in March, which essentially upped the processing power and lowered the price.